Middle East tensions push oil higher; euro up

 Equities initially rose after news that claims for U.S. jobless benefits fell last week to the lowest in more than four and a half years.

-Shares of Sprint Nextel Corp drew the heaviest action on the New York Stock Exchange after news that the firm was in talks over a potential sale to Japanese mobile carrier Softbank Corp.
+Shares of Sprint Nextel Corp (S.N) drew the heaviest action on the New York Stock Exchange after news that the firm was in talks over a potential sale to Japanese mobile carrier Softbank Corp (9984.T).

 Sprint was up 14.2 percent.